axyoung/axyoung.github.io/projects.md

 ## Portfolio Projects

-Over the course of my four years at Oregon State University I completed many large projects in the processes of getting my Computer Science degree.

-I will share a few of these projects here.
+I will share a few of the projects that I have completed and feel were impactful on my computer science journey here.
 Much of the code for the work I have done on these projects is privated on my github.
 Feel free to contact me if access is needed.

 ## Computing Second and Third Minimum Spanning Trees